 - a.
-Poverty targets based on P1 (Poverty Gap) have difficulty in inducing actions aimed at the poorest in society.
-T - b.
+Poverty targets based on P1 (Poverty Gap) have difficulty in inducing actions aimed at the poorest in society. - b.
 Two complementary ways to minimize the cost of eradicating poverty are calculate the poverty gap associated with it giving to the poor exactly what is needed to reach the poverty line established.
-The second is to apply resources with the highest rate of social return.
-T - c.
-The Brazilian government just announced a 13th annual additional payment of Bolsa Familia to its beneficiaries this is less costly for the government than raising the poverty line by 8,33%.
-T - d.
-The existence of pure economies of scale within households makes (linear) per capita household income to underestimate individual inequality.
-F - e.
-The existence of pure economies of scale within households makes (linear) per capita household income to overestimate poverty.
-T - f.
-Datt-Ravallion decompositon allows to decompose poverty changes into mean, inequality and residual interactive terms.
-T - g.
-The counterfactual of poverty measures with a distribution of year t and mean income of year t+1 is generated dividing the micro income data of year t+1 by the growth factor between the two years.
-F - h.
-The poverty dominance analysis allows to reduce the arbitrariness derived from choosing a specific poverty line but not about the choice of FGT poverty measures poverty aversion parameter.
-F - i.
-If the Income Cumulative Distribution Function of society A is always above the one of society B, then we can ensure that all three FGT indicators (P0, P1 and P2) are always higher in A than in B for any poverty line.
-T - j.
+The second is to apply resouces where the social rate of return is highest. - c.
+The Brazilian government just announced a 13th annual additional payment of Bolsa Familia to its beneficiaries this is less costly for the government than raising the poverty line by 8,33%. - d.
+The existence of pure economies of scale within households makes (linear) per capita household income to underestimate individual inequality. - e.
+The existence of pure economies of scale within households makes (linear) per capita household income to overestimate poverty. - f.
+Datt-Ravallion decompositon allows to decompose poverty changes into mean, inequality and residual interactive terms. - g.
+The counterfactual of poverty measures with a distribution of year t and mean income of year t+1 is generated dividing the micro income data of year t+1 by the growth factor between the two years. - h.
+The poverty dominance analysis allows to reduce the arbitrariness derived from choosing a specific poverty line but not about the choice of FGT poverty measures poverty aversion parameter. - i.
+If the Income Cumulative Distribution Function of society A is always above the one of society B, then we can ensure that all three FGT indicators (P0, P1 and P2) are always higher in A than in B for any poverty line. - j.
 If we adopt a social goal system based on the poverty indicator known as the poverty head-count ratio (P0) we will implicitly assume that priority is given to the least poor of the poor.
-T
+This is a problem in both MDGs and SDGs.